diegopacheco/diegopacheco-architecture-library/src/epilogue/HOW_I_WROTE_THE_BOOK.md

 * Index
 * Glossary
 * References
-* Spell check and proof reading my english (fix typos and fix grammar issues never to wrote whole paragraphs).
+* Spell check and proof reading my English (fix typos and fix grammar issues never to write whole paragraphs).

 I used claude code [custom commands](https://github.com/diegopacheco/decks/blob/main/tech-notes/claude-code.md#3-create-custom-commands) to do all this tasks, I create a `book-all` custom command that automated all those workflows: